Snarks from a Kaszonyi perspective: a survey

 It was also pointed out there (in [Br1, Theorem 2]) that in the context of Theorem 4.5(B) here, as a simple consequence of conclusion (ii), for any two non-adjacent edges $d$ and $f$ of $P$, one has that ${\rm card}\thinspace ED((G_d)_f) = \psi(G,e)$ for (any) $e \in {\cal E}(P)$.

-The core idea in Theorem 4.5 and its proof is the repeated application of an edge-3-coloring version of ``Heawood's monkey wrench'' (see Remark 4.4(B)(C)(D) again).
-In the argument below, such a version of ``Heawood's monkey wrench'' plays its key role especially in Lemma 3(i)(ii) and its proof. \hfil
+As manifested in the proof given here, Theorem 4.5 is a by-product of repeated applications of ``Heawood's monkey wrench'' in its edge-3-coloring form (see Remark 4.4(B)(C)(D) again).
+In the argument below, that form of ``Heawood's monkey wrench'' plays its main role in Lemma 3 and its proof. \hfil

+In a slightly different way, Theorem 4.5 can also be derived, with a little work, as a corollary or by-product of some arguments of K\'aszonyi [K\'a3, Section 3].
+(Note that if $G$ is a snark with a pentagon $P$, and $e$ is an edge of $P$, then --- recall Theorem 3.3(B) --- the two orthogonal edges $d_1$ and $d_2$ of $G_e$ in the context of Notations 3.2 are ``near'' to each other in the terminology of [K\'a3, Section 3].) \hfil

 {\bf Proof.}\ \ The proof of Theorem 4.5 will first proceed through a series of definitions, lemmas, etc.\ (numbered in order as 0, 1, 2, \dots, 9) that will establish statement (B), together with statement (A) for the special case of a single pentagon.
 After that, at the very end, a final argument will be given to establish statement (A) in its full generality.